Drag Along Rights: Everything You Need to Know

 Proceeds from a sale are distributed as described in the certificate of incorporation.

-The provisions of a drag along right state whether it needs board approval.
+The provisions of a drag-along right state whether it needs board approval.
 In the landmark In Re Trados case, the board approved a merger of the company.
 However, it was below liquidation preference, and shareholders made nothing on the transaction.
 Common stockholders filed suit against the board for breach of duties, but the court ruled the merger was fair.
-Most of the time, founders should require for board approval, while venture capitalists should reject it.
+Most of the time, founders should require board approval, while venture capitalists should reject it.

 - Are there any limitations of the drag along?

 To avoid common stockholders receiving nothing for the transaction, many drag-along will put a minimum purchase price, or liquidation price, in the contract.
 This helps avoid unfavorable or unprofitable terms, as many venture capitalist firms will lose money if the liquidation price is met.

 In a drag-along sale or merger, there are either joint or several liabilities.
 Joint liability requires each stockholder to cover the entire liability.
 Several liabilities make shareholders handle a proportionate amount of liability in terms of how much stock they own.